 Unless you’re certain members of Congress who sold equities after receiving briefings on the dangers of the novel coronavirus, they sold before the global financial panic made stock prices plummet; before the American people were aware of how bad things were going to get.

 We’re not trying to day trade here.
-Investing is a long game, and investing during a recession doesn’t change that.

 Another way to avoid timing the market wrong is to invest using dollar-cost averaging.
 Rather than dumping a bunch of money into the stock market all at once, you spread your money out over a period of time.